Tennis gear; there’s an absolute ton of it, and it can get confusing at times.

 There’s no reason to take a gamble on a used one otherwise.

-If you want to run some drills and improve your movement speed and reaction time, getting some cones and weaving through them as you play can make a world of difference in the long run.
+If you want to run some drills and improve your movement speed and reaction time, getting some cones and weaving through them on the court can make a world of difference in the long run.

 You’re Ready to Rule the Court

-Now that you know everything you need to about all the different tennis gear out there, what’s going to stop you from building up your arsenal of tennis gear and absolutely dominating the competition?
+Now that you know everything you need to about all the different tennis gear on the market, what’s going to stop you from building up your arsenal of tennis gear and absolutely dominating the competition?

 Let nothing stand in your way.

-Your gear isn’t going to define how good you are, but it certainly is going to make small differences in the right areas that will help you with wherever you’re weak in tennis.Last updated on:
+Your gear isn’t going to define how good you are, but it certainly is going to make small differences in your comfort and consistency on the court.Last updated on: